vs704vs/optimize-resume/README.md

 ```
 GROQ_API_KEY=your_groq_api_key_here
+PDFLATEX_PATH=D:/proj/resume_optimizer/MiKTeX/installed/miktex/bin/x64/pdflatex.exe
 ```

 Alternatively, you can set the key as an environment variable or pass it with `--key`.
+The `PDFLATEX_PATH` must be set in `.env` or your environment.

 ---